MicrosoftDocs/mesh-docs/mesh/Resources/immersive-spaces-release-notes.md

 **Release notes for the Immersive spaces in Microsoft Teams on PC & Quest 2**

+## Version 5.2415.XX (October 15, 2024)

+We've deprecated immersive spaces in Teams channel meetings, so customers won't have the "Immersive space (3D)" view option in that context.
+You can still join an immersive space in Teams by scheduling a meeting through Teams or Outlook, as well as starting a meeting using "Meet now."

 ## Version 5.1414.XX (September 30, 2024)

 ### Features in development